 Factorization of integers is one of the most studied problems in algorithmic number theory and cryptology.
-One of the best factorization methods available is the Elliptic Curve Method (ECM), introduced by Lenstra in [15] twenty years ago.
+One of the best factorization methods available is the Elliptic-Curve Method (ECM), introduced by Hendrik W. Lenstra, Jr., in [17] twenty years ago.
 ECM plays an important role in factoring the "random" integers of interest to number theorists: it is not as fast as trial division and Pollard's rho method for finding tiny prime factors but it is the method of choice for finding medium-size prime factors.
-ECM also plays an important role in factoring the "hard" integers of interest to cryptologists: those integers are attacked by sieving methods, which use ECM to find large prime factors of auxiliary integers.
-ECM can also be used directly to find "large" prime factors; the current record, reported in [21], was the discovery by Dodson of a 222-bit factor of the 1266-bit number $10^{381} + 1$ .
+ECM also plays an important role in factoring the "hard" integers of interest to cryptologists: those integers are attacked by sieving methods, which use ECM to find large prime factors; the current record, reported in [27], was the discovery by Dodson of a 222-bit factor of the 1266-bit number $10^{381} + 1$ .